CPCS – GP referral pathway

 Contractors registered to provide the CPCS could claim a £300 engagement and setup payment if they undertook a range of actions to get ready for rolling out the referral pathway in their area by 30th June 2021.
 The requirements that had to be met are detailed in Annex F of the updated service specification.

-PSNC has worked with NHS England and NHS Improvement (NHSE&I), the Royal College of General Practitioners (RCGP), the Royal Pharmaceutical Society and the Primary Care Pharmacy Association to produce a briefing note and case study which outlines how the GP referral pathway works and how to implement it in Primary Care Networks and practices.
+PSNC has worked with NHS England, the Royal College of General Practitioners (RCGP), the Royal Pharmaceutical Society and the Primary Care Pharmacy Association to produce a briefing note and case study which outlines how the GP referral pathway works and how to implement it in Primary Care Networks and practices.

-In late May 2021, RCGP and NHSE&I held a webinar on GP referrals to CPCS, aimed at GPs and their teams:
+In late May 2021, RCGP and NHS England held a webinar on GP referrals to CPCS, aimed at GPs and their teams:

 An implementation toolkit available on the dedicated GP CPCS page on Future NHS provides resources and templates to support practice staff and PCNs to implement the service.